High-dimensional dynamics in low-dimensional networks: Low-dimensional dynamics and low-rank suppression in a non-normal network with rank-one structure

 The distribution of singular values of $W=W_0+W_1$ are identical to those from our previous example (Figure~\ref{F2}b; compare to Figure~\ref{F1}b), but the eigenvalues are different (Figure~\ref{F2}c; compare to Figure~\ref{F1}c).
 Specifically, the eigenvalues no longer have a dominant negative outlier.
 They are all $\mathcal O(1)$ in magnitude and clustered in a single bulk.

 Repeating the simulations from above for this network, we found that the response to high-dimensional input was low-dimensional in the sense that variability was much greater in one direction than all others: Over 40\% of the variance in $\vvec z(t)$ was captured by a single principle component (first blue dot in Figure~\ref{F2}d), compared to less than 2\% for any orthogonal direction (the remaining blue dots).
 This dominant direction was partially aligned to $\vvec u$ (the angle between the dominant direction and $\vvec u$ was $31^\circ$).
 Consistent with this observation, variability was $100$ times larger in the direction of $\vvec u$ than in a random direction (Figure~\ref{F2}e).
-Hence, low-dimensional dynamics emerged even in the presence of high-dimensional input.
+Hence, low-dimensional dynamics were produced by high-dimensional input.

-It might be tempting to conclude that non-normal structure implies low-dimensional dynamics, but in the next section we will show that EP matrices, not normal matrices, are the correct class of matrices to constrain the dimensionality of network dynamics.

 In addition, there was a direction in which variability was especially weak (last blue dot in Figure~\ref{F2}d), similar to our previous example.
 This last principal component direction, $\vvec u_N$, was partially aligned to $\vvec v$ (the angle between $\vvec u_N$ and $\vvec v$ was $13^\circ$).
 While the variability along $\vvec v$ itself was not much smaller than a random direction (due to imperfect alignment between $\vvec u_N$ and $\vvec v$), the variability along $\vvec u_N$ was 190 times smaller than the variability in a random direction (Figure~\ref{F2}f).
 Also, low-rank cancellation was observed in the direction of $\vvec u_N$ (Figure~\ref{F2}h).